afmarchetti/nextawards/readme.txt

 == To Do ==
 * add option to 2,3,4 column footer
-* add massive test to wooroocks site with youtube videos

 == Changelog ==

+== 1.5.1 ==
+* add one page scroll functionality to home page with support for internal page, to activate simply add .home-scroll class to item in menu and a #anchor link to home page sections

 == 1.5.0 ==
 * add theme json for gutenberg styling and Options